HelloChatterbox/dev_documentation/docs/mycroft-technologies/adapt/README.md

 pip install adapt-parser
 ```

-_NOTE: We recommend the use of virtual environments for development on Adapt and Mycroft.
+_NOTE: We recommend the use of virtual environments for development on Adapt and Chatterbox.
 This allows for dependencies to be configured just for Adapt and your project, rather than installing them globally.
 This approach prevents conflicts between Adapt and other software._

 ### Github installation

-You can also get the source code directly from the [Adapt Github repository](https://github.com/MycroftAI/adapt#adapt-intent-parser).
+You can also get the source code directly from the [Adapt Github repository](https://github.com/ChatterboxAI/adapt#adapt-intent-parser).

 ## How do I contribute to Adapt Intent Parser?